 We live in a time where self-care has a dedicated day on the calendar and a sticker on Instagram.
-But if you’re like me, finding the time to practice self care can feel impossible.
-You’re working nine to five, working on your own side hustle, and then it’s time for bed.
+But if you’re like me, finding the time to practice self-care can feel impossible.
+You’re working from nine to five, building your side hustle, and then it’s time for bed.
 When can you catch your breath, let alone make time for a face mask?

 For me, mornings are the most gentle time of day.
 You’ve (hopefully) just rested for six to eight hours, and your body is regaining its awareness.
 Mornings are the perfect time to practice self-care if you tend to have a very busy schedule during the day, have plans most evenings, or consider yourself an early bird.
 If this is you, then I’d recommend incorporating one of the ideas below into your routine: